How to find the best boat dealer

 Begin your boating adventureFind a dealer

-As mentioned before, your new yacht will certainly need servicing.
+As mentioned before, any boat needs servicing.
 This ranges from engine maintenance to small repairs and the renewal of a constant wear and tear.
-Be sure: nothing sinks an owner-dealer relationship faster than a neglected boat.
+Also, the manufacturer ask for regular check-ups and maintenance as stated in the manuals.
+This is vital to keep active the warranties.
+In this, be sure: nothing sinks an owner-dealer relationship faster than a neglected boat!
 A genuinely supportive dealer offers detailed maintenance plans which abide to the manufacturer´s schemes.
 They have their own technical staff employed, who are at best certified technicians.
 A boat dealer´s shipyard-service should handle routine checks, repairs and even emergencies: keeping your vessel shipshape for years to come is the best insurance for a stress-free life as a boat owner.
+A well maintained yacht is not only a safety issue.
+This will keep resale value high.
+If you want to sell your yacht after years of fun sailing, this difference could be as high as 10 to 15%!

-Being a good boat dealer doesn´t stop with just selling a yacht.
+Being a good boat dealer doesn´t stop with selling and maintaining a yacht.
 It´s the customer service provided by your partner that defines a professional and holistic approach to boating.
-Your dealership´s capabilities should extend far beyond the showroom floor.
+Your dealership´s capabilities should extend far beyond the showroom floor and technical facilities.
 A conscientious dealer takes all the necessary time to listen to unique concerns, preferences and questions of the fellow clients.
 A level of attention that often translates into customized follow-up services tailored to a specific boating lifestyle.

 Consider looking for dealers that offer an array of post-purchase resources which go further than only a focus on technical issues of yachting.
 This could be on-water skipper training sessions, hands-on navigational coaching or even exclusive boating community events.
 These add value to your purchase and ease the transition into boat ownership.